Intrauterine balloon tamponade for control of postpartum hemorrhage

 The following balloon catheters were specifically designed for placement in the uterus for control of postpartum hemorrhage:

-●Bakri tamponade balloon catheter – The Bakri tamponade balloon catheter consists of a silicone balloon (picture 1) (maximum recommended fill volume 500 mL, but volumes up to 1300 mL have been used ) connected to a 24 French silicone catheter 54 cm in length.
-The collapsed balloon is inserted into the uterus (figure 1); when filled with fluid, the balloon adapts to the configuration of the uterine cavity to tamponade endometrial bleeding.
+●Bakri tamponade balloon catheter – The Bakri tamponade balloon catheter is the first uterine tamponade balloon system designed specifically for the treatment of obstetric hemorrhage .
+It consists of a silicone balloon (picture 1) (maximum recommended fill volume 500 mL, but volumes up to 1300 mL have been used ) connected to a 24 French silicone catheter 54 cm in length.
+The collapsed balloon is inserted into the uterus (figure 1); when filled with fluid, the balloon adapts to the configuration of the uterine cavity to tamponade uterine bleeding.
 The central lumen of the catheter allows drainage and is designed to monitor ongoing bleeding above the level of the balloon (figure 2).
 The device is intended for one-time use.